First-class cricket: Earlier statistical startpoints

-Subsequently, Webber's view was challenged by Bill Frindall who believed that 1815 should be the startpoint to encompass the entire roundarm bowling phase of cricket's history, although roundarm did not begin in earnest until 1827.
+Subsequently, Webber's view was challenged by Bill Frindall who believed that 1815 should be the statistical startpoint, to encompass the entire roundarm bowling phase of cricket's history, although roundarm did not begin in earnest until 1827.
 In Frindall's view, the inaugural first-class match should have been the opening game of the 1815 season between MCC and Middlesex at Lord's on 31 May and 1 June, Middlesex winning by 16 runs.
 Notwithstanding Frindall's reputation, Webber's view has been revived and reinforced in recent times.
 For example, the Kent researcher Derek Carlaw began his study of Kent cricketers since 1806 by stating: "Part One is confined to players who appeared for Kent in important matches from 1806 to 1863 and first-class matches from 1864 to 1914".

-On the internet, the CricketArchive (CA) and ESPN Cricinfo (CI) databases both say the earliest first-class match was Hampshire v England at Broadhalfpenny Down on 24 and 25 June 1772.
+On the internet, the CricketArchive (CA) and Cricinfo (CI) statistical databases both say the earliest first-class match was Hampshire v England at Broadhalfpenny Down on 24 and 25 June 1772.
+It was with this match that scorecards began to be completed and preserved on a frequent basis, enabling commencement of the sport's statistical record.
 At that time, cricket matches were played with a two-stump wicket and exclusively underarm bowling, although other features of the modern game had been introduced.
-The opinion of these databases has been repudiated by both Wisden and Playfair Cricket Annual.
-Wisden agrees with Frindall by commencing its first-class records in 1815.
-Playfair supports Webber and begins its records in 1864.
+The opinion of these databases was initially repudiated by both Wisden and Playfair Cricket Annual.
+Wisden agreed with Frindall by commencing its first-class records in 1815.
+Playfair supports Webber, and begins its records in 1864.